Acts 18:24-28

 Zeal and knowledge must be aligned with full gospel truth, and God uses humble correction to advance His work.

-24 Now a certain Jew named Apollos, an Alexandrian by race, an eloquent man, came to Ephesus.
-He was mighty in the Scriptures.
+24 Meanwhile a Jew named Apollos, a native of Alexandria, came to Ephesus.
+He was an eloquent man, well versed in the Scriptures.

-25 This man had been instructed in the way of the Lord; and being fervent in spirit, he spoke and taught accurately the things concerning Jesus, although he knew only the baptism of John.
+25 He had been instructed in the way of the Lord and was fervent in spirit.
+He spoke and taught accurately about Jesus, though he knew only the baptism of John.

-26 He began to speak boldly in the synagogue.
-But when Priscilla and Aquila heard him, they took him aside, and explained to him the way of God more accurately.
+26 And he began to speak boldly in the synagogue.
+When Priscilla and Aquila heard him, they took him aside and explained to him the way of God more accurately.

-27 When he had determined to pass over into Achaia, the brothers encouraged him, and wrote to the disciples to receive him.
-When he had come, he greatly helped those who had believed through grace;
+27 When Apollos resolved to cross over to Achaia, the brothers encouraged him and wrote to the disciples there to welcome him.
+On his arrival, he was a great help to those who by grace had believed.

-28 for he powerfully refuted the Jews, publicly showing by the Scriptures that Jesus was the Christ.
+28 For he powerfully refuted the Jews in public debate, proving from the Scriptures that Jesus is the Christ.

 Zeal and knowledge must be aligned with full gospel truth, and God uses humble correction to advance His work.